EIT-ALIVE/eit_dash/docs/user_manual.md

 ## PRE-PROCESSING page

 Currently the only pre-processing steps available are period selection and filtering.
-We plan to add other pre-processing steps in the future, includeing ROI selection, resampling, etc.
+We plan to add other pre-processing steps in the future, including ROI selection, resampling, etc.

 #### Select data range(s).